-Digital season guide and calendar Download the April to October 2015 season brochure as a pdf (3MB) Or browse the season online using the links below : Three Days in the Country Ivan Turgenev’s A Month in the Country, presented here in a new version by Patrick Marber Our Country's Good Timberlake Wertenbaker’s Our Country’s Good celebrates the redemptive power of art.
+Digital season guide and calendar Download the July 2015 to January 2016 season brochure as a pdf (2.44MB) Or browse the season online using the links below : As You Like It Shakespeare’s glorious comedy of love and change.
+Husbands and Sons Husbands & Sons interweaves three of D H Lawrence’s greatest dramas, and plays them simultaneously.
+Waste Banned by the censors in 1907, Harley Granville Barker’s controversial masterpiece exposes a cut-throat, cynical world of sex, sleaze and suicide.
+Evening at the Talk House A reunion at the almost legendary club, The Talk House.
+The world premiere of a new play by Wallace Shawn Here We Go A short play about death by Caryl Churchill.
+Three Days in the Country Ivan Turgenev’s A Month in the Country, presented here in a new version by Patrick Marber Our Country's Good Timberlake Wertenbaker’s Our Country’s Good celebrates the redemptive power of art.
 Travelex £15 Tickets.
 People, Places and Things People, Places and Things is the latest collaboration between Headlong and the National, following the acclaimed Earthquakes in London and The Effect.
 Jane Eyre This acclaimed re-imagining of Brontë's masterpiece was first staged by Bristol Old Vic, now presented as a single performance. wonder.land A brand new musical inspired by Lewis Carroll’s iconic Alice in Wonderland, by Damon Albarn and Moira Buffini Everyman Chiwetel Ejiofor is Everyman: successful, popular and riding high when Death comes calling.
 With words by Carol Ann Duffy.
 Travelex £15 Tickets.
-Light Shining in Buckinghamshire Caryl Churchill's play tells the story of the men and women who went into battle for the soul of England.
-Travelex £15 Tickets.
 The Beaux' Stratagem A wild comedy of love and cash by George Farquhar.
 Travelex £15 Tickets.
 The Red Lion Passion.
 Loyalty.
 Salvation.
 A new play by Patrick Marber, writer of Closer and Dealer's Choice.
-The Motherf**ker with the Hat Stephen Adly Guirgis’ whip-smart look at love and addiction finds light even in the darkest corners of New York City The Hard Problem Tom Stoppard’s first play for the stage since Rock ’n’ Roll in 2006, and his first for the National since his trilogy, The Coast of Utopia, 2002.
-Rules for Living In Sam Holcroft’s theatrically playful, dark comedy an extended family gathers in the kitchen for a traditional Christmas.
-We Want You To Watch by RashDash and Alice Birch.
-'This is about pornography.'
-An Oak Tree The 10th anniversary revival of this ground-breaking and Obie Award-winning production by Tim Crouch Brainstorm Islington Community Theatre investigate the workings of the adolescent brain.
+The Motherf**ker with the Hat Stephen Adly Guirgis’ whip-smart look at love and addiction finds light even in the darkest corners of New York City The Comedy of Errors A fast-paced and energetic re-telling of Shakespeare’s hilarious and moving farce, suitable for 8 – 12yrs.
+I Want My Hat Back Jon Klassen’s brilliant, witty book has fast become a modern children’s classic and now comes to the stage.
+Brainstorm Islington Community Theatre investigate the workings of the adolescent brain.
 Pomona A sinister and surreal thriller from Alistair McDowall, directed by Ned Bennett.